Random Dungeon Generator

 Whenever a container or book is generated, use this to determine its contents

-Container Contents: Powder
+Container Contents: Semiliquid suspension

-Book, Scroll, or Tome: Novel
+Book, Scroll, or Tome: Travelogue for an exotic land

 Monster